NombuleloZizi/Product-Sales-Predictions-Final/README.md

 </p>

 - Here we can see that most outlet location type is Tier 3.
 The least outlet location type is Tier 1.
+- This graph shows that `Data Engineers` have the most roles that are 100% remote, while `Cloud Data Engineers` through `Data Analytics Leads` have the least amount of 100% remote roles.

 <p align = "center">